Transfers from other universities for first-cycle, second-cycle and long-cycle Master-level studies 2025/2026

 The leading field: cultural studies

-The Program
+Program

 The American Studies Center is an interdisciplinary research and higher-education institution of the University of Warsaw.
 Its faculty members specialize in various fields of knowledge about the US and Western Hemisphere—culture, literature, arts, film, media, history, economy, politics, history of ideas, society, and law.

-The Graduates
+Graduates

 ASC graduates find employment in business, trade, journalism, media, cultural institutions, higher education, public administration, diplomacy, international organizations, and tourism.

-The Building
+Building

 We provide a comfortable environment for our students.
 Classes are held in a building located at Dobra 55, in Powiśle.
-The Main Campus of the University of Warsaw, other faculties, and University Library are located nearby.
+The Main Campus of the University of Warsaw, other faculties, and the University Library are located nearby.

 The building is adapted to the needs of people with disabilities.